Key Differences Between Residential and Commercial Concrete in Baton Rouge

 Commercial slabs require engineered subgrades.
 Proof rolling, soil stabilization, and thicker base courses are common.
 In Baton Rouge, expansive clay soils increase the risk of settlement and heaving if preparation is rushed.

-In our work, we have seen commercial slabs fail not because of bad concrete, but because the base was not properly compacted or moisture controlled.
+In our work, we have seen commercial slabs fail not because of bad concrete but because the base was not properly compacted or moisture-controlled.
 Residential standards rarely provide enough protection for large commercial surfaces.

 Reinforcement and Crack Control